 However, I did find that there is a church within the village called St Lawrence’s; there have known to be some sightings of two ‘Grey Ladies’ who present themselves at the front of the church, dressed in Elizabethan-style clothing.

 Going back to The Folly, which is formerly known as The Bull and Butcher.
 The pub was once a village farmhouse and it dates back, as far as I can find, to 1819.
-There are records of a “Winkless” licensing the property in 1851.
-There was another landlord who licensed the pub in the 1880’s under the name of “Neal“.
-The pub was closed for a long period following the World War II in the 1940’s but reopened in the early nineties and has proven a very popular regular for canal goers.
-Personally, I got really sea sick on the boat trip, but I hope to return by other means one day.
+There are records of a “Winkless” licensing of the property in 1851.
+There was another landlord who licensed the pub in the 1880s under the name of “Neal”.
+The pub was closed for a long period following World War II in the 1940s but reopened in the early nineties and has proven a very popular regular for canal goers.
+Personally, I got really seasick on the boat trip, but I hope to return by other means one day.

 Upon first researching this pub, I have to say that I was thoroughly impressed by the decor.
-It appears that the owners have put their full effort in to retain the appearance of high class 1920’s decor; at least that’s my opinion anyway – I certainly wouldn’t turn up in jeans and a t-shirt… but then again, I’ve never been.
+It appears that the owners have put their full effort into retaining the appearance of high-class 1920s decor; at least that’s my opinion anyway – I certainly wouldn’t turn up in jeans and a t-shirt… but then again, I’ve never been.

 I wanted to spread out all the pubs in the UK and not stick to just Yorkshire (where I’m based) but I tried my best!
 However, with the known history in York, I just had to include the most haunted pub here.

-The Fleece, that dates back to 1503, is said to be haunted by 15 spirits, the most notable of the group is of Lady Alice Peckett.
+The Fleece, which dates back to 1503, is said to be haunted by 15 spirits, the most notable of the group is Lady Alice Peckett.
 So far, I can’t find any record as to when or how Alice died, but her spirit seems to be attached to The Fleece because she loved it so much.
-Back in the early 1700’s, Alice’s husband, John Peckett owned the pub and inn, as well as being the mayor of York.
-Alice is seen walking the corridors and is said to be a very friendly ghost who has a room and the backyard named after her.
+Back in the early 1700s, Alice’s husband, John Peckett owned the pub and inn, as well as being the mayor of York.
+Alice is seen walking the corridors and is said to be a very friendly ghost who has a room and a backyard named after her.

 I had to include one from London – don’t ask me why, I just did.
-Also, me and Ryan have been doing a lot of research on Jack the Ripper lately for an up and coming project.
+Also, I’ve been doing a lot of research on Jack the Ripper lately for an up-and-coming project.
 So, I thought I’d combine the two and find a pub in London that is haunted by one of the Ripper’s victims, Annie Chapman.
 Rumour has it that this is the last place Annie drank at before her life was taken from her on that fateful night.